tonywilliamspiano/minishell_42/README.md

 # minishell_42
-Reproducing the behavior of the Bourne Again Shell (BASh) in C.
+Reproducing the behavior of the Bourne Again Shell (BASH) in C.